Mohamed Anwar Esmat Sadat

 He participated actively in Egyptian politics, and in 2005 he was elected to the Egyptian People's Assembly (Parliament) where he was a member of the Foreign Relations Committee and the People's Assembly Economic Committee.
 He was also an active member of the Egyptian Council for Foreign Affairs (ECFA).
-He participated in several international political, economic and social organizations, conferences and workshops in Egypt, the Arab world and Europe.
+He participated in several international conferences and workshops on political, economic and social organization issues held in Egypt, the Arab world and Europe.
 He wrote for several Egyptian newspapers with private and political interests on development issues in Egypt.
 He was involved in the establishment of the Sadat Organization for Development and Social Care, and serves currently as its president.
-In 2006, Al-Sadat submitted a motion in parliament and demanded an investigation into the activities of the Mubarak aide and Member of Parliament Zakaria Azmi for corruption allegations.
+In 2006, Al-Sadat submitted a motion in parliament and demanded an investigation into the activities of Mubarak aide and Member of Parliament Zakaria Azmi for corruption allegations.
 Azmi was sentenced to jail in May 2012.

-In 2007, he was kicked out of Parliament after declaring bankruptcy.
+In 2007, Al-Sadat was kicked out of parliament after declaring bankruptcy.
 On 27 February 2017, he was kicked out of the parliament again after criticizing Egypt's human rights record.
 He allegedly “belittled” the Egyptian parliament in correspondence with foreign associations and was accused of falsifying lawmakers' signatures on a draft bill.
-He intended to run in the 2018 Egyptian Presidential Election but later withdrew saying that the conditions were not democratic enough for him to run.
+He intended to run in the 2018 Egyptian presidential election but later withdrew saying that the conditions were not democratic enough for him to run.
 He could not find a hotel to launch his campaign.